istoph/editor/README.md

        Ctrl + n
          Creates a window with an empty document

+       Ctrl + m
+         Creates a line marker at the left edge of  the  line  to  find  lines again.
+(Ctrl + , oder Ctrl + .)
+         This key combination does not work with all terminals.

        Ctrl + q
          Quits the editor

+       Ctrl + Shift + q
+         Close  an  active document (the key combination does not work in vte,
+       see: Ctrl + e, q)

        Ctrl + s
          Save (or save as for new documents)